Last Updated on May 13, 2023 by Dave Farquhar

 Let’s take a walk through the Commodore computer models from the beginning in 1976 to the bitter end in 1994.

-The KIM-1 predated Commodore.
+The first Commodore computer model, the KIM-1, predated Commodore.
 MOS Technology designed the KIM-1, a simple single-board computer, to demonstrate the capabilities of its 6502 CPU.
 It consisted of just a circuit board, like an Apple I. But it wasn’t really as ambitious as the Apple I. It wasn’t really designed to have a keyboard and CRT attached to it like the Apple I.

 But its low price of $245 attracted a following from hobbyists that MOS and Commodore probably didn’t expect.
 It was relatively easy to expand to 8K of RAM, and by connecting a terminal to it, you could get a keyboard and a display to make it easier to use.

 Commodore bought MOS Technology to get chips to put in calculators.
 Chuck Peddle, the key designer of the 6502 and the KIM-1, convinced Commodore management to let him design something better than calculators or a KIM-1.
 That led to a new line of business that had a bit more longevity in it than selling calculators and trying to compete with Texas Instruments.
 So the KIM-1 was the first of the Commodore computer models and led to a long line of successors, even if it was a bit of an accident.

 Commodore called its first full-fledged computers the PET, for Personal Electronic Transactor.
 Due to a trademark dispute, Commodore eventually had to abandon the PET name, after which it used the initials CBM (Commodore Business Machines).

 The PET/CBM line of Commodore computer models used the IEEE-488 interface to connect disk drives and printers.
 It was fast but expensive, so Commodore’s inexpensive 8-bit computer models such as the 64 and VIC-20 used a serial interface instead.